 The Locked-in section of the Scheme was created on 1 July 2007 as an alternative to KiwiSaver schemes.
 The Locked-in section has many of the benefits of KiwiSaver schemes, and also has the Crown guarantee and the 4% minimum earnings rate.
-These two features are hallmarks of the NPF schemes and are not available with KiwiSaver schemes.
+These two features are hallmarks of the NPF schemes.
 Further details are available on our website - www.npf.co.nz.